MemeKing/GameIdeas/farmbot/farmbod.md

 ## Robo Record

 You can find dead robots and fix them to create workers.
 To use a worker you enter "record" mode which can record x seconds of your actions, which will be repeated by any worker that is given that recording as a tape.
 There can be too many plants to water yourself, so this is eventually required.

+## Merchants

+Each area has a merchant with a store that eventually upgrades to a fancier version that sells an additional special thing.
+Each merchant is also a distinct character with a life story that unlocks in pieces as the amount you've sold crosses thresholds.

 ## Resources